Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 Better study instinct

-• if the recommendation looks strong in one domain but weak in tax, liquidity, legal, or timing reality, it is probably not ready
+• if the recommendation looks strong in one planning area but weak in tax, liquidity, legal, or timing reality, it is probably not ready

 • when two answers both look plausible, prefer the one that preserves more of the overall plan